 Sandy Blonde Hair

 Sandy blonde hair is quite a rich shade of blonde with a subtle warmth.
 Best paired with light complexions that feature a yellowish undertone, this color is perfect for slightly tanned beach babes.
 If you also have blue eyes, all the better.
 To achieve this gorgeous blonde hue, ask your colorist for a dark, warm blonde base with cool, beige-toned highlights on mid-lengths and ends.

 Auburn Blonde Hair

-Auburn blonde is a rich, warm colour with a slight brassy appeal.
+Auburn blonde is a rich, warm color with a slight brassy appeal.
 The shade is similar to that of both copper and strawberry blonde hues but features a more orange/yellow tint instead of red.
-The unique colour can work for any skin tone but looks particularly good with fair to medium complexions.
+The unique color can work for any skin tone but looks particularly good with fair to medium complexions.
 Auburn blonde can also be a great way to transition between light blonde and darker hues.